kirill-kundik/SportUnity/README.md

 In case an app can't find the song - the "Not Found 😢" message is showed for a couple of seconds, but no side actually gains the point & round is restarted.

+Suggested queries: hello, believer, moves like jagger, like.

 Video DEMO: https://www.youtube.com/watch?v=euXdtMLb2H8

 ## Technical info